Implications of conformal invariance in momentum space: Solutions to conformal Ward identities

 \subsubsection{\texorpdfstring{More on $\< T^{\mu_1 \nu_1} T^{\mu_2 \nu_2} \mathcal{O} \>$}{More on <TTO>}}

 In this section we wish to illustrate that the solution to the primary CWIs in terms of the triple-$K$ integrals can be evaluated explicitly with ease.
-A systematic discussion of the evaluation of the triple-$K$ integrals will be given in section \ref{sec:reduction_scheme}.
 For concreteness, consider $\lla T^{\mu_1 \nu_1} T^{\mu_2 \nu_2} \mathcal{O} \rra$ with a scalar operator $\mathcal{O}$ of dimension $\Delta_3 = 1$ in $d = 3$ dimensional CFT.
 The solution to the primary CWIs is given by \eqref{e:ATTO0} - \eqref{e:ATTO} with constants fixed according to \eqref{e:cTTO}.
 In order to write the solution explicitly, we can use expressions \eqref{e:Khalf} and \eqref{e:Khalf1}, after which all integrals turn out to be elementary.
 The following integrals converge and can be easily computed